The Photography Department offers a full-time, three-year study programme.

 Every year, various guest lecturers visit us, we go on studio visits, organise exhibitions inside and outside the academy, collaborate with external partners and go on various excursions.

 In your first year you will be engaging with a series of short-term assignments.
 This will help you and your class to establish your working process and develop different strategies of making.
 During studio practice, you will learn about the formal aspects of Photography and its different processes and materials.
 Theory class will provide you with all essential writings on Photography and Art, and offer reading, research, discussion and writing assignments.
 In class, aesthetics and theory, formalism, and conceptual thinking, will come together and form the basis of our discussions.
 You will have 4 classes per week, all of which will be group classes.

 In your second year you will be expected to have found your autonomy, your agency, and your individual relationship with Photography as a medium.
 It is now time to engage with long-term projects that include theory and practice, concept and making.
 The point is to dig deeper, more profoundly and professionally.
 If there are any doubts, this is the right time to confront them!
-New Technologies, visual Communication, artistic research, and your relationship with the outside world will come up.
+NNew technologies, visual communication, artistic research, and your relationship with the outside world will be brought up.
 You will have 3 classes per week, some of which will be group classes, some will be individual talks with your teachers.